Sensitivity of steady states in networks with application to Markov chains and chemical reaction networks: Chemical reaction networks

-\textit{Proof of Theorem \ref{thm:sensitivity}:} To prove this theorem, we build a connection between the sensitivity of metabolic networks and the sensitivity of generalized Laplacians.
-First, we find that $\L$ has a stat.~dist.~which is given by $\mu=e_\0$ (compare (\ref{eq:L_block})).
-One can check that it holds $\det\big( \Li{\0} \big)=\det(SR)\neq 0$ such that $\mu$ is in fact the unique stat.~dist. by Proposition \ref{prop:det_Li}.
+\textit{Proof of Theorem \ref{thm:sensitivity}:} To prove this theorem, we build a connection between the sensitivity of reaction networks and the prototypical linear response of generalized Laplacians.
+First, we find that $\L$ has at least one solution to the equilibrium equation (\ref{eq:proto_equation}), which is given by $\mu=e_\0$ (compare (\ref{eq:L_block})).
+One can check that $\det\big( \Li{\0} \big)=\det(SR)\neq 0$ such that $\mu$ is in fact the unique solution to the equilibrium equation by Proposition \ref{prop:det_Li}.
 We show that the response $\delta$ of $\mu$ to certain perturbations in $\L$ has the same form as the responses $\Delta$ of the reaction network.
-We start by considering the case of perturbing an edge $j_m$ of the form $(\0m)$ in $\L$ and studying the response vector $\delta^{j_m}\in \R^{\M \cup \{\0\}}$.
-We obtain from (\ref{eq:implicit_diff}), the implicit differentiation of $\mu(\epsilon)$
+We start with the case of perturbing an entry of the form $\L_{m\0}$ and studying the response vector $\delta^{j_m}\in \R^{\M \cup \{\0\}}$ as defined in (\ref{eq:response_general}).
+We obtain from (\ref{eq:implicit_diff}), the implicit differentiation of $\mu(\epsilon)$,

 Since $\mu_\0=1$, the factor can be omitted.
 The inverse of $\Li{\0}$ is easily verified to be given by